 On that note, make sure that you always carry some local currency, Peruvian soles.
 While you can pay with a card in many cities, especially Lima, cards are not accepted everywhere.
 Having a little cash, especially small bills and coins, will make tipping easy and ensure you can always buy what you want.

 2. Buy your Machu Picchu Tickеt at thе Official Sitе

-If you’re planning to visit Machu Picchu (and you definitely should), make sure you plan in advance!
-If you book your tickеt on thе Official Sitе, you can guarantee your spot, avoid hasslеs, and avoid the commission charged by other vendors.
+If you're planning to visit Machu Picchu (and you definitely should), make sure to book in advance!
+If you buy your tickеt on thе Official Sitе, you can guarantee your spot, avoid hasslеs, and avoid the commission charged by other vendors.

-When you’re purchasing your ticket, select Llaqta Machu Picchu; this is the name of the ruins themselves within the larger Machu Picchu archeological site.
-To get the most complete view of Machu Picchu, go for Circuit 2 (Alto Largo).
+When you’re purchasing your ticket, select Llaqta de Machu Picchu; this is the name of the ruins themselves within the larger Machu Picchu archeological site.
+To get the most complete view of Machu Picchu, go for Circuit 2.
 If you don’t mind an early wake-up, consider doing one of the earlier tours before most of the crowds.

 Heads up: If you want to hike around Machu Picchu, this requires a different ticket!
 There are several popular hikes, such as summiting Huayna Picchu, which gives you a different view of the ruins.
 If you plan to do this, look at our Machu Picchu Tickets Guide, which will help you choose the right entry time and circuit!